omidp/atmosphere-seam/readme.md

 # Atmosphere-Seam Integration

-this project is only tested on Jboss eap 6.2 and seam 2.3
+This module is based on atmosphere-native-runtime project and is only tested on Jboss eap 6.4 and JBoss Seam 2.3

 ##Configuration